Recent progress on disorder-induced topological phases: Overview and outlook

 \section{Overview and outlook}

 In summary, we have introduced the recent theoretical and experimental progress on disorder-induced topological phases in both condensed-matter and artificial systems.
 By means of concrete models with random and quasiperiodic disorders, we have illustrated various TAI phases with different localization properties of bulk states and topological Anderson transitions.
 We have summarized the non-Hermitian extensions of TAI phases with unique topological and localization characters under the combination of disorders and non-Hermiticities.
 We have further reviewed the disorder-induced topology in dynamical and many-body systems, by highlighting topological Anderson-Thouless pumps, disordered correlated topological insulators and average-symmetry protected topological orders.
-We have also surveyed the growing experimental advances in realizations and detections of these disorder-induced topological phases.
+We have also surveyed the growing experimental advances in realizations and detections of these disorder-induced topological phases. { Ultimately, these diverse phenomena are unified by the mechanism of disorder-driven renormalization.
+As elucidated through the framework of effective medium theory, the self-energy contribution from disorder effectively modifies the topological terms, allowing non-trivial phases to emerge from trivial ones.
+This common physical origin manifests through distinct pathways across different systems and regimes.
+In random systems, it is characterized by ensemble-averaged stability, while in quasiperiodic systems, it is defined by the formation of mobility edges.
+For Floquet or pump systems, the transition is driven by the disorder-induced shifting of gapless point.
+Finally, in non-Hermitian and interacting systems, this mechanism extends to point-gap and many-body topologies. }